 “As with the Stonewall riots and the first Pride, the twin threats of violence and oppression toward the LGBTQ community underlined the ongoing necessity of Pride Month as a political act first, a party second”, wrote Alex Abad-Santos in 2018.
-And it’s equally true this year, when simply being queer remains illegal and punishable by death in many countries; when US states are trying to criminalise trans children, and when the UK’s media and political discourse remains deeply entrenched in transphobia.
-Last year, almost half of LGBTQ+ youth contemplated suicide.
+And it’s equally true this year, when simply being queer remains illegal and even punishable by death in some countries; when US states are trying to criminalise trans children and banning drag; and when the UK’s media and political discourse remains deeply entrenched in transphobia.
+The consequences are real: almost half of LGBTQ+ youth have contemplated suicide.

 I can’t think of a gayer way to celebrate Pride than rejecting oppressive systems that harm so many people in the process.

 For many of these reasons, Reclaim Pride hosts New York City’s Queer Liberation March in protest of the corporatisation of Pride events.

 Similarly, LGBTQ+ people and their allies can reject the fast fashion-ification of Pride by returning to its radical roots.
 As Andy Campbell highlights in his book Queer X Design, Pride traditions are deeply connected to grassroots creativity.
 The history of Pride is one of handmade posters and t-shirts, upcycling and repurposing, anti-capitalist design and alternative zines, and more.

 Reignite that legacy.
 Avoiding that SHEIN rainbow dress won’t solve fashion’s problems—but it can give you extra cash to support queer people directly and inspiraiton to avoid buying anything new.

 Instead, why not try: